debootdevs/deboot/docs/docs/booting.md

 The DeBoot POC is focussed on the task of booting Linux.
 Linux is usually distributed in a special gzip-compressed ELF executable format called a [b]zImage with the filename `vmlinuz`.
 There are various programs that can load this format; the most widely used are GRUB (for x86 systems) and U-Boot (for ARM systems).
 Linux can also be bundled into an EFI executable using the [EFI boot stub](https://docs.kernel.org/admin-guide/efi-stub.html) format to be loaded by UEFI (or [EBBR](https://arm-software.github.io/ebbr/)) firmware.

+## Userspace

+The final stage of a Linux boot comprises mounting and switching to the OS root filesystem, or *userspace*.
+In [systemd-based initramfs](https://systemd.io/INITRD_INTERFACE/), the switch uses the `systemctl switch-root` command.

-* We often apply the name *appliance* to the userspace images we built.
+We often apply the name *appliance* to the userspace images we built.
 In this context, an appliance is a "single-purpose OS."
-Of course, there is nothing about the build process that forces our images to be "single-purpose."
+Of course, there is nothing about the build process that actually forces our images to be "single-purpose."